New Research Object Submissions

 Formatting requirements for Standard Research Reports and Replication Studies

 When submitting a traditional research report, please allow for a maximum length of 5,000 words (not including references), and please include any necessary supplementary materials in your submission.
-For specific articles where you feel you will go over the maximum word count, contact the Journal Manager for approval.
+For specific articles where you feel you will go over the maximum word count, please include a rationale for this in your Cover Letter.
 Standard Research Reports should be separated into the following sections:

 You will have the option to either copy and paste your Research Object into the Submission platform or link to a separate PDF.
 Please make sure your headings and subheadings are easily recognizable and separate from the main text.
 When linking to a PDF, please use a standard font type and font size that is easily readable across multiple devices (tablets, computers, smartphones etc) in your PDF.